wassname/scrape_r_rational/data/cache2/79oanx.md

 ### Comments:

-> **u/orthernLight** [+5] *
+> **u/orthernLight** [+3]  (22 minutes later)
 >
 > Is it acceptable to cross-post on threads like this?
 I’ve recently been wanting to post the same thing here and on LessWrong and perhaps in a few other places, since all of these communities are small enough that I don’t always expect to get much response, and while there’s a lot of overlap, it’s far from complete.
+>
 > Also, actually writing up what I want to say sometimes presents a large barrier; if I re-use what is for me the hardest part, namely starting a conversation, I’d be more likely to start actively participating.
->

->> **u/gbear605** [+3]  *history’s greatest story**
+>> **u/gbear605** [+3]  *history’s greatest story* (2 hours later)
 >>
 >> Cross-posting is (IMO) definitely okay.
 We don't exactly get a ton of traffic on these threads.

+>> **u/None** [+2]  (4 hours later)
 >>

->> **u/None** [+2] *
->>
 >> Go ahead.
->>

-> **u/NinjaStoleMyPass** [+2] *
+> **u/NinjaStoleMyPass** [+2]  (4 hours later)
 >
 > 1) Someone approaches you on a street, explains their [predicament] and asks you to give them $5 for 24 hours.
 They are even ready to leave their passport\smartphone with you for that time period if that’s what’s gonna convince you that they’re actually truthful about returning the money.
+>
 > In what ways can this random encounter end up being a scam?
+>
 > 2) How to fight and fix the skewed perception of social interactions that has developed from years of childhood bullying and having to constantly stay on guard?
 It’s almost like a type of paranoia: I judge all my social interactions in the context of whether or not people were actually having a laugh at my expense, see ridicule where there probably wan’t any, see aggressive and derisive facial expressions where there’s probably only neutrality and maybe even some invitations to future friendly relations.
+>
 > And how to be able to accurately distinguish between such false positives and actual hostile intentions from others?
+>
 > 3) How to control my body and make it behave the way I want it to?
 When placed in an environment that I’m not used to, or with people that I’m not comfortable with, I start behaving differently without being able to force myself to relax.
 This applies to both my body language and my facial expressions.
 I almost become another person and I don’t like the person that I become.
 Even my smile turns into something [from that Terminator 2 scene.](https://www.youtube.com/watch?v=mJEKlsFKtUM)
->

->> **u/ShiranaiWakaranai** [+4] *
+>> **u/ShiranaiWakaranai** [+5]  (18 hours later)
 >>
 >> 1) All kinds of ways.
+>>
 >>  * As /u/CopperZirconium pointed out, their passport/smartphone could be criminal evidence.
 Evidence that you now have your fingerprints on.
 >>  * When you return their passport/smartphone, you may leave fingerprints on them.
 Fingerprints which they can replicate and plant on crime scenes to frame you for crimes that they commit.
 Similar methods may also be used if you leave behind pieces of DNA like skin and hair.
 >>  * Their smartphone could be used to track your location.
 As long as you are holding on to it, the scammer can track you wherever you go.
 Even if you turn off the smartphone, you can't be sure that they haven't opened up the smartphone itself and put a tracking device inside it.